 Image caption.
 The roots all teased out.

-The final step was to tease out the roots using a pair of tweezers with a bent tip, for the surface roots.
+The final step was to tease out the roots using a pair of tweezers, for the surface roots.
 Then a root hook was used to comb the roots out.
 All the roots should then be laying in a position which essentially radiates from the trunk.
 This can take quite some time to do as you need to work gently and slowly to avoid breaking too many roots.
 Once completed though you can trim the roots which extend beyond the circumference of the root ball.

 Image caption.
 Testing the fit of the tree